How to Use the Paho MQTT Client in Python with Examples

 Wrap up

-In this article, we used the Eclipse Paho MQTT client for Python to publish and receive messages from the Mosquitto MQTT broker.
+This article utilizes the Eclipse Paho MQTT client for Python to publish and receive messages from the Mosquitto MQTT broker.
+If you want to implement MQTT with a different programming language, check out our guide on Using the Paho MQTT Client in Rust.

-In addition, I showed and explained the core differences between MQTT protocol versions 3.1.1 and 5.0 as part of the prepared Python environment.
-Furthermore, you have used the Management Center as a GUI to administer client access and monitor the Pro Edition for Mosquitto MQTT broker.
+Moreover, I demonstrate and explain the core differences between MQTT protocol versions 3.1.1 and 5.0 as part of the prepared Python environment.
+Furthermore, I use the Management Center as a GUI to administer client access and monitor the Pro Edition for Eclipse Mosquitto broker.